pippim/pippim.github.io/programs.md

 Then ***Multi-Timer*** will help you get the job done with no wasted time!

-Multi-Timer is called with `mt` from the command line or a Desktop Shortcut that calls `mt`.
+Multi-Timer program can be run using `mt` from the command line or a Desktop Shortcut that calls `mt`.

 The Multi-Timer program (`mt`) can be downloaded from the [Pippim Multi-Timer Repository 🔗](https://github.com/pippim/multi-timer/blob/main/src/mt){:target="_blank"}

 <a href="programs/mt.html" style="font-size: 20px;">Read More...</a>